What you need to know about the COVID-19 Rules and Guidelines

 - Mandatory hand washing or sanitizing at the entrances of all UWA premises and protected areas.

 - Wearing a face mask while inside the protected area is mandatory.
 On Primate Treks, at least two N95 masks, surgical masks, or double-layered cloth masks with filters.

-- Social Distancing will be enforced by the UWA Staff for the protection of all concerned.
+- The UWA Staff will enforce social Distancing for the protection of all concerned.

-- The Government guidelines for carrying half capacity to observe social Distancing shall apply to the use of vehicles and boats in the parks.
+- The Government guidelines for carrying half capacity to observe social Distancing shall apply to vehicles and boats in the parks.